Conversational AI holds the keys to drive M&E revenue growth, provide customer happiness and win market share.

 Rapidly changing customer expectations

 The explosion of offerings and services happens just as customer expectations have radically shifted.
-For every question or issue, customers expect immediate response times in every channel, including chat and SMS, social, voice and email.
+For every question or issue, customers expect immediate response times in every channel, including chat and SMS, social, voice and email support systems.
 Even worse, the penalty for customer service failures can be hyper-magnified as unhappy users take to Twitter or other media to share their complaints.
 These highly public service meltdowns are not only bad for word-of-mouth and brand reputation but also for the bottom line.
 They also may help competitors.

 Customer support is something that the M&E industry is consistently criticized for, despite billions of dollars being sunk into improving this part of their business.
 For example, Comcast, a cable company and content provider that has invested considerable sums to upgrade its customer support, has consistently struggled to shed its dubious distinction of “Worst Customer Service Rating” among all companies.
 How bad is it?
 There is even a Wikipedia page3 for “Criticism of Comcast”!